PeFox/DySeq_script/README.md

 round(seqtrate(couple.seq),2) # the round command is optional, and rounds the transition matrix to two digits
 ```

 The second way, using the seqHMM-package is a little bit more complicated at the first glance.
 However, its worth to try this package too, because hidden Markov and mixture Markov model follow the exact same logic.
+Please cite seqHMM if you are using it for your analysis!

 ```r